Worship Guide

 It is right, and a good and joyful thing,

-always and everywhere to give thanks to you, Father Almighty, creator of heaven and earth.
+always and everywhere to give thanks to you, Father Almighty, creator of

 You formed us in your image and